 EPA hired Republican opposition-research firm to conduct "war room"-style media monitoring.
 The EPA awarded a no-bid contract worth $120,000 to an opposition-research firm, Definers Corp, that not only has deep connections to the Republican establishment, but is also tied to a research group that had been “looking for information that could undermine employees who had criticized the E.P.A.,” as The New York Times reported.
 Under the contract, Definers would provide the EPA with “‘war room’-style media monitoring, analysis, and advice," Mother Jones reported.
 The controversial contract was rescinded after media reports led to political outcry.

 EPA to reporters: You'll have to wait a year for responses to your FOIA requests.
 The EPA has been slow in responding to FOIA requests about Pruitt's office from media organizations and other groups, according to an analysis by the Project on Government Oversight.
-The agency has closed only about 17 percent of records requests related to Pruitt’s activities, Politico reported in February.
+The agency had closed only about 17 percent of records requests related to Pruitt’s activities as of February, Politico reported.
 This aligns with the anecdotal stories of journalists who, when not ignored by the EPA, were informed that it would take a year to receive responses to their records requests.
-The Washington Post also reported that "high-level officials" at EPA are "keeping closer tabs" on FOIA requests.
-And CNBC reported on a lawsuit filed against EPA alleging the agency "has systematically refused to document 'essential activities' under Pruitt, and higher-ups are creating a culture in which career employees are discouraged from creating written records."
+CNBC reported in February on a lawsuit filed against EPA alleging the agency "has systematically refused to document 'essential activities' under Pruitt, and higher-ups are creating a culture in which career employees are discouraged from creating written records."